Syphdias/pulseaudio-smart-volume-adjust/README.md

 ## About
 This script changed the volume of either the active PulseAudio sink or the active PulseAudio sink input.

-Documentation (and FAQ – if any) is found in this README.
+- Documentation (and FAQ – if any) can found in this README.
 - There is currently no package to install the script.
-  You need to download it from [here]( https://raw.githubusercontent.com/Syphdias/pulseaudio-smart-volume-adjust/main/smart-volume-adjust.py) Or clone the repository.
+  You need to download it from [here]( https://raw.githubusercontent.com/Syphdias/pulseaudio-smart-volume-adjust/main/smart-volume-adjust.py) or clone the repository.
 - Feel free to file issues to report bugs, ask questions, or request features.
 - Feel free to open a pull request.
 Please use the [black](